 As productivity increases, the need to get work done increases.
 To keep up, organizations can't afford (neither the time nor the money) to exclusively rely on their internal headcount to execute all the work that need to be done.
 Meeting staffing needs requires quick, easy, and effective access to the right skills for the right project at the right time.
 But how to find the in-demand skills and capabilities at scale?
 All aspects of the organization will look to and rely on their talent acquisition functions to answer that question.

-Click to get your workforce planning guide: The Modern Manager's Guide to a Flexible Workforce
+Access your workforce planning guide: The Flexible Workforce, A Guide to Creating a Fast Nimble Team

 Jobs will change.